 How Has Your Drinking Changed, Before and After Naltrexone?

-Before naltrexone taken per The Sinclair Method, I was drinking 300-400 drinks per month.
+Before taking naltrexone per the Sinclair Method, I was drinking 300-400 drinks per month.
 Now, I drink about 12.

 I used to drink pretty much 360+ days of the year.
 Now I’m probably drinking around 5-10 days per month on average.

 Drinking every night used to be the norm for over 30 years.
-Now, I drink about six nights a month/month and a half, one to three drinks per night.
+Now, I drink about six nights a month or month and a half, one to three drinks per night.
 Most nights I don’t drink at all.